Rjerk/ratabase/test/README.md

 ## Function test

-Test for basic function using *_test.cpp, for example:
+Test the basic functionality using *_test.cpp, for example:

 ```
 sh hash_test.sh